The Honors Academy Residential Learning Community

 - Spring semester class: Freshman Honors Writing Seminar (EN 106)

-- Classes in the Copley Quad classroom
+- Classes in Copley Quad

 - A residential atmosphere catering to the Academy’s needs